 - 1. The scope and nature of the work to be performed by each party; - 2.
-A mechanism to account for the scope and nature of the work provided by each party;

-- 3. The period of the agreement and the conditions under which any possible renewal, renegotiation, or termination could take place; - 4.
+A mechanism to account for the scope and nature of the work provided by each party; - 3.
+The period of the agreement and the conditions under which any possible renewal, renegotiation, or termination could take place; - 4.
 Appropriate protection for participating trainees in the event that the agreement is terminated or renegotiated; - 5.
 Appropriate avenue(s) for addressing perceived breaches of the agreement; - 6.
 How appropriate representatives from both parties will periodically review the success of the agreement; - 7.
-The compensation and other considerations for the advanced practice provider program-related component provided by both parties; - 8.
-What and how necessary trainee and program educator support services and resources will be assured; - 9.
+The compensation and other considerations for the nurse practitioner and physician assistant residency program-related component provided by both parties; - 8.
+What and how necessary trainee and program educator support services and resources will be assured: - 9.
 How trainee and program educator access to support services and resources will be assured; - 10.
-The procedure for a trainee grievance regarding any aspect of the advanced practice provider program-related component; and - II.
-How outcomes assessment will be conducted on the advanced practice provider program-related component(s), if appropriate;
+The procedure for a trainee grievance regarding any aspect of the nurse practitioner and physician assistant residency program-related component; and - 11.
+How outcomes assessment will be conducted on the nurse practitioner and physician assistant residency program-related component(s), if appropriate;